Criscraft/DeepVisionVR/Notes.md

 - [ ] button to enable or disable histograms
 - [x] fix loading the image input frame
 - [x] all feature maps are imagegetterbuttons
+- [ ] fix tools get stuck in ground when dropped
+- [ ] fix VR mode
+- [ ] Teleportation Mode in VR
+- [ ] VR UI for enabling disabling teleportation mode and free movement

 ## Notes